Naval Base Marshall Islands: Post war

 At the end of the war, the Marshall Islands came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.

-Marshall Islands were given self-government on 1 May 1979.
-Compact of Free Association was make between the Marshall Islands and United States on 21 October 1986.
-These close associations United States dollar and English are used in the Marshall Islands.
+The Marshall Islands were given self-government on 1 May 1979.
+The Compact of Free Association was made between the Marshall Islands and United States on 21 October 1986.
+As a result of the close associations, the United States dollar and English are used in the Marshall Islands.
 The Compact of Free Association agrees that US is responsible the defense of the Marshall Islands.
 The compact gives the Marshall Islands (Marshallese) the right to emigrate, without a visa, to the United States.

 The vast Kwajalein Missile Range was built Marshall Islands during the Cold War.